JosephJamesCoop/your-portland-itinerary/README.md

 - [StaticCloud](https://github.com/StaticCloud)

 ## Known Bugs/Aspects That Need Work:
-- Modal for adding event to a day is not responsive.
 - Items in itinerary need an overhaul that translates easier to different screen sizes.